eloualiche/entrydatar/README.md

 blsqcew downloads and aggregates flat tables of entry statistics from the Quarterly Census of Employment and Wages program.
 Available on the [BLS website](http://www.bls.gov/cew/home.htm)

-Vignettes: there are no vignettes for now
+Vignettes:
+  - You can download specific cuts of the [QCEW](vignettes/download_data.Rmd)

 You can install

--  The current version from [github](https://github.mit.edu/erikl/aptestr) with
+  -  The current version from [github](https://github.mit.edu/erikl/entrydatar) with

 	```{r}
 library(devtools)